Distributed Energy Resources for Resilience

 DERs can provide revenue streams while grid connected, helping to decrease overall microgrid costs and increase survival time during a grid outage.

 Distributed energy technologies can address specific resilience challenges but are only a part of the picture.
 The Federal Energy Management Program (FEMP) is developing a comprehensive framework for resilience planning and implementation that addresses the continuity of key operations.
-Learn more about Portfolio Resilience Planning and Implementation.
+Learn more about Resilience Planning and Valuation.

 Resilience Tools